TheBarret/Pixel/README.md

 ----------------------------------------------------------------------------------------------------
 Variables
 ----------------------------------------------------------------------------------------------------
-Variables can be defined with labels followed by a number, the compiler assumes an UInt16 value The value of a variable must be in a plain number format, no hexadecimals or such.
+Variables can be defined with labels followed by a number, the compiler assumes an UInt16 value.
+The value of a variable must be in straight forward format, no hexadecimals or such.

 ```
 :program